Seal of the Marshall Islands

 The seal of the Marshall Islands consists of a blue background, which represents the sea.
-On the blue background, there is an angel with outstretched wings symbolizing peace.
+On the blue background, there is an angel with outstretched wings, symbolizing peace.
 Behind the angel, there are two islands with an outrigger canoe and a palm tree.
 On the upper left and right in the shield are a red and white stripe.
-Behind the shield there is a stylized nautical chart.
+Behind the shield, there is a stylized nautical chart.
 In the ring above the shield is the phrase Republic of the Marshall Islands, and below, the national motto, Jepilpilin ke Ejukaan (Marshallese: "Accomplishment Through Joint Effort").
+The outlook appearance of the seal is regulated by the Republic of the Marshall Islands Seal Act of 1992.